AzHHA Priority Legislation

 SB1457 ABORTION; UNBORN CHILD; GENETIC ABNORMALITY

 Update: SB1457 was signed into law by Governor Ducey on April 27.
-It passed the House and Senate Floors by partly line votes on April 22.

 As introduced, this wide-ranging bill prohibited abortion from being performed in certain circumstances and expanded existing restrictions for the state and its political subdivisions for contracting and funding organizations considered “abortion providers” and organizations that conduct specific types of research.